-10. 4 Plaintiff the National Association for the Advancement of Colored People of San 5 Jose/Silicon Valley (the "NAACP") is a civil rights organization that was founded under the laws 6 of California in 1952.
-Its members reside in 13 cities throughout Santa Clara County, with 7 individual and organizational partners throughout the greater Bay Area.
-The mission of the 8 NAACP is to secure the political, educational, social and economic equality of all citizens and to 9 remove all barriers of racial discrimination and ensure the health and well-being of all persons.
-10 The NAACP includes members who do not reside in Palo Alto but who would like to travel to and use the Park to enjoy its facilities and to engage in expressive activity, including to protest the 11 12 exclusion of non-residents.
-The NAACP's members have standing to sue in their own right 13 because they are injured by the continued existence of the Ordinance, which threatens them with 14 punishment if they attempt to use and enjoy the Park, or to engage in protest or other expressive 15 activities within the Park.
-The interests that the NAACP seeks to protect by this action are 16 germane to its organizational purpose and mission.
-Neither the claims asserted here nor the relief 17 requested requires the participation of individual members in the lawsuit.
+Jose/Silicon Valley (the "NAACP") is a civil rights organization that was founded under the laws of California in 1952.
+Its members reside in 13 cities throughout Santa Clara County, with individual and organizational partners throughout the greater Bay Area.
+The mission of the NAACP is to secure the political, educational, social and economic equality of all citizens and to remove all barriers of racial discrimination and ensure the health and well-being of all persons.
+The NAACP includes members who do not reside in Palo Alto but who would like to travel to and use the Park to enjoy its facilities and to engage in expressive activity, including to protest the exclusion of non-residents.
+The NAACP's members have standing to sue in their own right because they are injured by the continued existence of the Ordinance, which threatens them with punishment if they attempt to use and enjoy the Park, or to engage in protest or other expressive activities within the Park.
+The interests that the NAACP seeks to protect by this action are germane to its organizational purpose and mission.
+Neither the claims asserted here nor the relief requested requires the participation of individual members in the lawsuit.

-18 11.
-Plaintiff Gwen Gasque is African American and a resident of Menlo Park, 19 California.
-She grew up in South Carolina at a time when public schools were segregated, and 20 participated in the desegregation of her high school.
-Based on her experiences with segregation, 21 she believes the exclusion of non-residents from the Park to be particularly offensive.
-Ms. Gasque 22 is the owner of Letter Perfect, a high-end stationery and gifts store located at 384 University 23 Avenue in Palo Alto, California.
-For the 24 years that she has owned her business, she has 24 regularly paid sales and property taxes that fund the City.
-Ms. Gasque would like to travel into and use the Park, but is banned by the Ordinance from doing so unless she goes as the guest of a Palo 25 Alto resident.
-26 secondary education.
-She works in and provides volunteer and public service to prominent non profit organizations in Palo Alto.
-Ms. Martinez would like to travel into and use the Park, would like to protest the Ordinance within the Park, and would like to discuss the exclusionary residents only policy within the Park and assemble with others within the Park to discuss these matters, but is banned by the Ordinance from doing so unless she goes as the guest of a Palo Alto resident.
+- 11. Plaintiff Gwen Gasque is African American and a resident of Menlo Park, California.
+She grew up in South Carolina at a time when public schools were segregated, and participated in the desegregation of her high school.
+Based on her experiences with segregation, she believes the exclusion of non-residents from the Park to be particularly offensive.
+Ms. Gasque is the owner of Letter Perfect, a high-end stationery and gifts store located at 384 University Avenue in Palo Alto, California.
+For the 24 years that she has owned her business, she has regularly paid sales and property taxes that fund the City.
+Ms. Gasque would like to travel into and use the Park, but is banned by the Ordinance from doing so unless she goes as the guest of a Palo Alto resident. - 12.
+Plaintiff Laura Martinez is the former Mayor of East Palo Alto, where she continues to reside.
+She attended Palo Alto Unified School District schools for her primary and secondary education.
+She works in and provides volunteer and public service to prominent non-profit organizations in Palo Alto.
+Ms. Martinez would like to travel into and use the Park, would like to protest the Ordinance within the Park, and would like to discuss the exclusionary residents-only policy within the Park and assemble with others within the Park to discuss these matters, but is banned by the Ordinance from doing so unless she goes as the guest of a Palo Alto resident.